Our Ministry in Pakistan

 Making the love of Christ visible

-Sixty years have passed since eight Dominican Sisters of Sparkill began their ministry in Pakistan after their ship sailed into Karachi.
+More than sixty years have passed since eight Dominican Sisters of Sparkill began their ministry in Pakistan after their ship sailed into Karachi.
 The Sisters established ministries that flourished over the years and have continued to serve both Christians and Muslims.
 The Sparkill Dominican circle in Pakistan has continually grown ever wider.
 The community now spans three cities, with five schools and two hostels that provide a home to young girls who would not otherwise have the opportunity for an education.

 Since their arrival in Pakistan in 1958, the Sisters have embraced the living of the beatitude of being peacemakers—“who shall be called the children of God.”
 Their primary ministry for over 60 years has been education, serving both Christians and Muslims.